 Determining a budget is another consideration.
 If you are a new DJ there is already a lot of equipment you’ll likely need to invest in.
 But as a working DJ, one of the most important components is your speakers.
 It is after all that your customers will hear.

 But there are some decent budget options to get you started if you don’t have a lot to spend.
+When you couple a good set of speakers with the best beginner DJ mixer you can afford you’ll be well on your way to excellent sound.
 In these cases pay extra attention to reviews and feedback around durability.
 You want a powered speaker that will allow you to start performing and saving for better gear down the track.

 The Power Of Portability